spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

 Terraform module deploying a Spacelift worker pool on AWS EC2 using an autoscaling group.

-This module can optionally deploy a Lambda function to autos-scale the worker pool.
+This module can optionally deploy a Lambda function to auto-scale the worker pool.
 The function adds or removes workers depending on the worker pool queue length.

 ## Usage